YacineAyachi/NoSQL/README.md

+Huge thanks to Professor https://github.com/andfanilo part teacher, part coding wizard, all legend 🧙‍♂️

+You can access the assignment details and instructions at the following link: https://andfanilo.github.io/lyon2/mlops

 # Lyon 2 NoSQL Tutorial

 Contains instructions to install and use `redis`, `mongo` and `OrientDB`, and uses `Jupyter notebook` to interact with the databases in Python or shell.